The Great Grill Debate: Charcoal vs. Gas

 Flavor

-Purists will insist that you can't get the same flavor on a gas grill that you can with charcoal, particularly when you add flavored wood chips like mesquite, apple, and hickory.
-(This Western Wood Chips Variety Pack ($14.99 with free in-store pickup, a low by $2) should get your tastebuds going.)
+Purists insist that you can't get the same flavor on a gas grill that you can with charcoal, particularly when you add flavored wood chips like mesquite, apple, and hickory.
+As such, this Western Wood Chips Variety Pack ($19.99 with $4.99 s&h, a low by $5) should get your taste buds going.
 And indeed, nothing will caramelize a fine cut of steak or chicken like a charcoal grill using natural wood lump charcoal.

 But there's ample evidence that with hamburgers and hot dogs, a gas grill does its job well enough that most folks can't determine the difference in grilling.
 What's more, it takes some experience to learn how to tame a charcoal grill just right, whereas finding the right temperature on a gas grill is as simple as dialing up a knob.